 1. Flights from San Francisco to Las Vegas

-Airfare cost for a one-way flight from San Francisco International (SFO) to Las Vegas McCarran (LAS) ranges from 37 to 54 USD.
-Some of the airlines that travel this route are Alaska Airlines, Frontier Airlines and Southwest Airlines.
+A one-way flight from San Francisco International (SFO) to Las Vegas McCarran (LAS) ranges from 37 to 54 USD.
+Some of the airlines that travel this route are Alaska Airlines, Frontier Airlines, and Southwest Airlines.

 It takes one hour and 40 minutes to travel from San Francisco to Las Vegas by air.
-In your itinerary, add at least two hours more for the general airport procedures such as check-in and baggage claim.
+Add at least two hours more for the general airport procedures such as check-in and baggage claim in your itinerary.

 2. Bus from San Francisco to Las Vegas

-Traveling by bus to and from these two destinations is longer compared to the other options because of the numerous stops that are part of the bus itinerary.
+Traveling by bus to and from these two destinations is longer than the other options because of the numerous stops that are part of the bus itinerary.

 Transport companies such as Greyhound offer daily trips from San Francisco to Las Vegas.
-A one-way ticket ranges from 41 to 155 USD which is dependent on your travel preferences.
+A one-way ticket ranges from 41 to 155 USD, depending on your travel preferences.

 Choose the nonrefundable option of the Economy fare if you are absolute about your travel date and earn savings.
 Alternatively, enjoy the refund privilege of the Flexible fare and let changes be less of your worries.